Egor3f/kitten-ipc/README.md

 # Readme draft

-1. write code in language A
+1. write code
 2. annotate it (see below)
 3. launch `kitcom -src path/to/source.A -dest path/to/generated/file.B`
-4. Use generated file to IPC
+4. Use generated file for IPC

 ## Typescript: